Lok Sabha elections 2019: A fight for prestige in Mandya

 The seat is in the Vokkaliga community heartland where H D Deve Gowda's party holds sway.
 The JD(S) had won all the eight assembly segments under the Mandya Lok Sabha constituency in the 2018 Karnataka elections.

-As Mandya deemed to be the safest, besides Hassan segment, for the JD(S) in the entire state, the chief minister decided to field his actor-son.
-Sumalatha's surprise entry has upset the equations in this heartland of Vokkaligas, a dominant caste in southern Karnataka.
+As Mandya deemed to be the safest, besides Hassan segment, for the JD(S) in the entire state, chief minister Kumaraswamy fielded his son Nikhil assuring victory.
+But Sumalatha's surprise entry has upset the equations in this heartland of Vokkaligas, a dominant caste in southern Karnataka.

 Sensing an opportunity, the Bharatiya Janata Party (BJP) which has no presence, has agreed to back her.
-Moreover, the JD(S)-Congress coalition which governs the state appears absent on the ground.

 Though JD(S) has a formidable presence here, with eight MLAs and two Ministers from Mandya, Sumalatha is expected to put up a tough fight.

 The huge crowd that turned up when she filed her nomination suggests, this Vokkaliga-dominated seat might not be a walkover for the JD(S).